CODE OF PRACTICE FOR THE APPROVAL AND CONDUCT OF EVENTS

 - Or if it is thought that the event may attract numbers more than the room/lecture theatre capacity.

-e) The College reserves the right to withdraw an event, if it receives further information at any time that leads it to believe that the law will be infringed or if it believes conditions for the event will not be met.
+d) The College reserves the right to withdraw an event if it receives further information at any time that leads it to believe that the law will be infringed or if it believes conditions for the event will not be met.

-Further information in the form of an event management plan may be requested prior to final approval.
+Further information in the form of an event management plan may be requested before final approval.

 a) An event management plan would include:

 - The issue and control of ID cards for meetings;

 - An attendance list should be kept for all events, including registration to attend where possible, even when events are free of charge;